RedHatProductSecurity/secure-development-guide/docs/code-scanning/sast.md

 - **Rinse and repeat:** Now, that your first scan is done, you need to ensure that scanning is done at regular intervals, atleast before a release.

 ## When to do SAST
+SAST is more useful when done very early in the pipeline.
+Some web/cloud based SAST tools, run their scanner as soon as code is commited to a repository.
+This allowers developers to immediately fix the issue at hand.
+Some even run it during the CI/CD pipeline and block the commit if anything serious is found.
+Doing it later specially after QE testing is often results in wasted resources since the application will need to be patched and QE run again on it.

 ## SAST tools